Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/faq.rst

         pip install -r requirements.txt && pip install -r requirements-develop.txt

     Both commands will install the pip dependencies as run in the CI system.
-    To update the conda environment completely (only relevent when we update the conda environment which is less frequently)::
+    To update the conda environment completely (only relevant when we update the conda environment which is less frequently)::

         conda env update --file conda/environment.yml